nath6428/Quizify/README.md

 Quizify is an engaging web application that transforms your Spotify listening habits into fun, interactive quizzes.
 Challenge friends to guess your favorite tracks, artists, and playlists!

+#### NOTE: The app is currently in development mode, and only whitelisted accounts can sign in, to get your account whitelisted, email nathancrasto5@gmail.com.
+To try a quiz, go to: https://quizify-self.vercel.app/play-quiz/j5giv6

 ## Features

 - 🔐 Secure Spotify authentication